BigBaz54/Cargo_loading_GraphPlan/README.md

 # Rocket_GraphPlan
-This is a Python implementation of the GraphPlan algorithm for planning.
+This is a Python implementation of the GraphPlan algorithm.

 The domain used is the Rocket domain with the 'has-fuel' proposition.